Yobuko, a small fishing port at the tip of the Karatsu peninsula, is famous for one thing: squid that’s still moving when it hits your plate.

 Manbo (Kaichuu Restaurant) — underwater dining room

-Built like a half-submerged boat with windows looking down into the harbor.
 The view alone keeps kids occupied while you wait.
-Smaller portions and a kids set available; ask for “okosama setto” at the door.
+Smaller portions and a kids set are available — just ask for “okosama setto” at the door.

 - Hours: 10:00–17:00, open daily